 \subsection{Two examples.}

 The cube $[0,1]^d$ shows that a positive proportion of Dirichlet eigenfunctions can have vanishing mean value.
-The eigenfunctions are
+Without normalizing, the eigenfunctions are

-A simple computation shows that $\int \phi(x) dx \neq 0$ implies that all the $a_i$ have to be odd.
-This shows that only a small fraction, $1/2^d$, of eigenfunctions have a mean value different from 0.
-A large fraction of the Dirichlet eigenfunctions, $1-1/2^{d}$, have vanishing mean.
+When integrating the eigenfunction $\phi(x)$, the integral decouples into the product of $d$ one-dimensional integrals.
+In order for the product to be nonzero, all individual integrals have to be nonzero, which forces all $a_i$ to be even integers.
+The eigenfunctions with eigenvalue $\leq \lambda$ are exactly those lattice points for which $a_1^2 + a_2^2 + \dots + a_d^2 \leq \lambda^2 \pi^{-2}$ which is a sphere.
+The number of lattice points in $(2\mathbb{Z})^d$ has density $2^{-d}$ with respect to $\mathbb{Z}^d$.
+This shows that only a small fraction, $1/2^d$, of all the eigenfunctions have a mean value different from 0.
+Most Dirichlet eigenfunctions, asymptotically of density $1-1/2^{d}$, have vanishing mean.
 The ball $\mathbb{B} \subset \mathbb{R}^d$ is another interesting example.
 Writing

-a separation of variables shows that eigenfunctions on $\mathbb{B}$ are given as the product of radial solutions of the Bessel equation with eigenfunctions on $\mathbb{S}^{d-1}$ in the angular components.
-The eigenfunctions on $\mathbb{S}^{d-1}$ are given by spherical harmonics and, by the same reasoning as above, they all have vanishing mean value.
-An eigenfunction whose mean value is not zero therefore needs to be radial.
-Thus, among the first $n$ eigenfunctions at most $\sim n^{1/d}$ have nonzero mean value.
+a separation of variables shows that Dirichlet eigenfunctions of the Laplacian on the ball $\mathbb{B}$ are given as the product of radial solutions of the Bessel equation with eigenfunction of the Laplace Beltrami operator~$\Delta_{\mathbb{S}^{d-1}}$ on $\mathbb{S}^{d-1}$ in the angular components.
+Since the sphere $\mathbb{S}^{d-1}$ has no boundary, the first eigenfunction of~$\Delta_{\mathbb{S}^{d-1}}$ is simply constant, and so all the remaining eigenfunctions~ of~$\Delta_{\mathbb{S}^{d-1}}$ on the sphere to have mean value 0.
+For a product of a Bessel function with a spherical harmonic to have nonzero mean, we thus require the spherical harmonic to be constant which leaves us with a pure radial Bessel function solving the radial part of the equation $-y''(r) - (d-1) y'(r)/r = \lambda y(r) $.
+Then, counting the number of zeroes of the solutions to this equation (which equals the number of such purely radial eigenfunctions) (see \cite{feng}), we conclude that among the first $n$ eigenfunctions at most $\sim n^{1/d}$ have nonzero mean value.